TherminDev/HuntAKiller/Cases/BlairWitch/Ep6.md

 - She determines the fate of the forest (witch)
 - Forest full of lost souls
 - New day might finally come
+- I did what she asked now her eyes are on you

 ## Newspaper Clipping
 - Rosemary had child in forest two months early